Are you scoring in the 26–34 range on ACT English? Do you want to raise that score as high as possible—to a perfect 36?

 Instead, studying effectively for the ACT is like plugging up the holes of a leaky boat.
 You need to find the biggest hole, and fill it.
 Then you find the next biggest hole, and you fix that.
 Soon you'll find that your boat isn't sinking at all.

 How does this relate to ACT English?
-You need to find the grammar rules that you're having most trouble in, and then do enough practice questions until it's no longer a weakness.
-Fixing up the biggest holes.
+In this analogy, your knowledge of English grammar is the leaky boat, and the holes are the gaps in your knowledge.
+You need to find the grammar rules you're struggling with the most, then do enough practice questions until they're no longer a weakness.

-For every question that you miss, you need to identify the type of question it is, and why you missed it.
-When you notice patterns to the questions you miss, you then need to find extra practice for this grammar rule.
+For every question that you miss, you need to identify the type of question it is and why you missed it.
+Once you discover patterns to the questions you miss, you then need to find extra practice for this grammar rule.

 This is the best way for you to improve your English score.